 Once again, as long as there is enough oxygen in solution to support cellular health, the difference in exponential growth time between pitching 100 billion cells and 200 billion cells is 5.25 – 4.25 = 1.0 * 90 = 90 minutes.

 As one can clearly see, underpitching by as much as 50% only lengthens the exponential growth phase by 90 minutes.
 The key is to ensure that there is adequate dissolved oxygen to support cellular health when underpitching, as there is almost always enough carbon (sugar is carbon bound to water; hence, the term carbohydrate).
-While brewing species within the Saccharomyces genus do not respire in brewer’s wort due to being Crabtree positive, they do use oxygen for ergosterol and unsaturated fatty acid (UFA) biosynthesis by shunting oxygen and a small amount of carbon to the respirative metabolic pathway.
+While brewing species within the Saccharomyces genus do not respire in brewer’s wort due to being Crabtree positive, they do use oxygen for ergosterol and unsaturated fatty acid (UFA) biosynthesis by shunting oxygen and a small amount of carbon to the respirative metabolic pathway during the lag phase.
 These compounds are used by cells to maintain their plasma membranes.
 Plasma membrane health determines how well a yeast cell can take in nutrients and expel waste through its cell wall.

 If yeast cultures are like nuclear weapons, why do we have pitching guidelines?
 Well, most pitching guidelines are for slurry, not laboratory grown yeast.
 Slurry is a mixture of various age cells that have been through one or more fermentations.
 These cells have been subjected to ethanol and brewery-related environmental stress.
 Most starters are grown from laboratory-cultured yeast.
 Laboratory-prepared growth media and environmental conditions are designed to maximize biomass growth while minimizing stress.